slavaaaaaaaaaa/smaslennikov.github.io/_posts/2021-03-16-excellent-code.md

 title: Excellent Code
 author: Svyatoslav I. Maslennikov
 ---

 Once upon a time, as I was starting at NordstromRack.com | Hautelook as a Platform Engineer, I found myself impressed with a requirement stated in our Employee Handbook: a requirement of generating *Excellent Code*.
 I haven't been able to confirm its existence in the current handbook (not that I tried very hard), nor did I find a similar description of it elsewhere.
-However, I do feel like I keep seeing references to it in Hacker News literature: at this point I can no longer confirm that it wasn't a hallucination all along; (TODO confirm qoute) "I could smell the blood and sweat of a fight of the night before"[^1].
+However, I do feel like I keep seeing references to it in Hacker News literature: at this point I can no longer confirm that it wasn't a hallucination all along; "The smell of dry blood, dirty foot prints circling each other, that aroma of old sweat like fried chicken, the feel of a floor still warm the fight the night before"[^1].

 What follows is my attempt of recreating the tenets of *Excellent Code*, five years later.